Electronic Technician

 During the alert, I missed the enjoyable nights spent dancing at Brodie's Bar, the girl I had just started dating, and the invitation for a home-cooked Thanksgiving dinner with her parents.
 I never imagined that by the following November, that girl would become my wife, and by the November after that, I would be a "Dad."

-Despite inventing a device that halved our job time on the flight line, I never achieved the rank of Sergeant.
-There was a Take-off Priority (TOP) situation when a countermeasures transmitter malfunctioned.
-I needed a new transmitter, and while I was installing it, the B-47 began taxiing toward the runway.
-I extended my foot out of the back of the B-47, hoping the tower would notice and prevent the plane from taking off.
-I was securing the last safety wire clamp when the plane's engines revved up for takeoff.
-I dropped down from the well, closed and locked the access door, and ran off the runway through the jet blast as the plane sped down the runway.
+Worried that the aircraft might "take off" with me still in the transmitter well at the tail of the aircraft, I extended my leg out of the well in hopes that the tower would see me and prevent the plane from taking off.
+I was fastening the last safety wire clamp when the aircraft turned facing down the runway.
+The engines roared for takeoff.
+I quickly dropped down from the transmitter well, secured and locked the access door, and dashed off the runway through the jet blast as the plane accelerated down the runway.

 'AEL was installiing Air Force ECM transmitters in Army M-113's for Viet Nam

-I was brought on board in the Systems Department, and after getting the transmitters operational, my role was to test and troubleshoot the entire system once all the equipment was installed and interconnected in the tanks.
-Initially, the project only involved tanks.
-However, before the military contract concluded, the Army realized that jamming radar signals was not as crucial as the need to jam communications against guerrilla and Liberation Army units in Vietnam.
+Initially, the project was limited to tanks.
+However, the Army soon recognized that jamming radar signals was not as critical as the need to disrupt communications against guerrilla and Liberation Army units in Vietnam.

-When the Jeep and trailer with the jet engine generator finally reached the Anzio Base, an immediate issue was identified.
-The jet generator required "jet fuel," and the only source was the Rome airport, an hour away.
-A group of soldiers was tasked with going to Rome for the fuel.
-On the day of the demonstration, everything functioned flawlessly, impressing the audience.
+When the Jeep and trailer with the jet engine generator finally reached the Anzio Base, an immediate issue arose.
+The jet generator required "jet fuel," which was only available at the Rome airport, an hour away.
+A group of soldiers was assigned to go to Rome for the fuel.
+I went with them in the back odf an army truck.

-However, the U.S. Army Lieutenant in charge of our demonstration was disappointed.
-He thought it would be amusing to grill a hot dog or roast a marshmallow in the jet blast of our generator, but his idea fell flat when I couldn't find hot dogs and realized it's impossible to describe a marshmallow.
+On the day of the demonstration, everything worked perfectly, impressing the audience.
+However, the U.S. Army Lieutenant overseeing our demonstration was disappointed.
+He thought it would be entertaining to grill a hot dog or roast a marshmallow in the jet blast of our generator, but his plan fell through when I couldn't find hot dogs and found it impossible to describe a marshmallow to any local merchant.

 Radio frequencies are under 300 MHz.
 Radar is under 1,000 MHz.
 X-rays are in the 30,000,000,000,000 MHz range